Is it Normal to Get Pimples Near the Vagina?

 Is it normal to get pimples near your vagina?
 Not in it, but around where I shave?

-To reduce the likelihood and frequency of ingrown hairs, avoid dry shaving, use shaving gel or cream, and shave in the direction your hair grows rather than against it to prevent irritation.
+To help prevent ingrown hairs, avoid dry shaving, don’t use a dull razor, always use shaving gel or cream, and shave in the direction your hair grows rather than against it.

-Not every bump is a pimple or an ingrown hair, however.
-For example, bumps that are red and tender, even at their base, might be herpes sores.
-These can be tender before they appear, painful once they do, and then disappear some days later.
+Not every bump is a pimple or an ingrown hair, though.
+Bumps that are red and tender or open, for example, might be herpes sores.
+These can go away after a few days or stay longer.
 They might return from time to time, or never again.
-Genital herpes is a viral infection, usually transmitted sexually.
+Herpes is a viral infection that spreads through sex.

-If there is any concern, have your doctor or nurse check out these bumps.
+If you’re concerned, have your health care provider check out these bumps.